MentalTorque/Chicago-Crime-Data/README.md

 <img src='Images/Chicago Crime Map Dashboard.png' width=50%>

 This is a larger version of the thumbnail map included on the Crime Analysis dashboard, for improved visibility and better tooltip clarity.

+The link to the dashboard on Tableau is:  https://github.com/MentalTorque/Chicago-Crime-Data/tree/main